Healthy Homes Assessment Lower Hutt

 Draught Stopping Lower Hutt

-If a draft can be felt from unreasonable gaps or holes that it needs to be sealed.
+If a draught could be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.

-Check out the complete details to the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections